Skip to main content

 Example: 10-Year FCI Forecast by Site

-This forecast chart reveals a predictable pattern: FCI deteriorates as assets age and reach end-of-life.
-The key insight?
-You see the cliff years before you reach it, allowing proactive budget planning.
+A forecast chart reveals a predictable pattern: FCI deteriorates as assets age and reach end-of-life.
+The key insight is that you see the cliff years before you reach it, allowing proactive budget planning.

 Multi-Site 10-Year FCI Forecast (Sample)